Antiquities Endowment Fund Find us

-The Antiquities Endowment Fund awards one-year grants for highly focused professional projects that serve the conservation, preservation and documentation needs of Egyptian antiquities that are more than 100 years old.
+The Antiquities Endowment Fund awards one-year grants for discrete and highly focused professional projects that serve the conservation, preservation and documentation needs of Egyptian antiquities that are more than 100 years old.
 Projects may involve actual conservation or protection of sites or buildings or objects; participation of conservators or other appropriate specialists in antiquities projects; training of conservators and students; or the production of publications and presentations that disseminate knowledge about Egypt's cultural heritage.

 View AEF projects.